nadavbh12/Retro-Learning-Environment/README.md

 ```
 $ pip install rle-python-interface
 ```
-or by cloneing the repository and running the following:
+or by cloning the repository and running the following:
 ```
 $ pip install .
 or